‘Choose a job you love and you will never have to work a day in your life.’ Confucius

 There are also a number of personality tests that will give you insights like the MBTI, 16 Personal Factors, DISC Profile.

-Getting to know yourself better will help you choose a career that is suitable to your own nature, needs and interests.
-Having a better understanding of oneself will help not only in choosing the right career but will also equip a person to make better decisions in other areas of life as well.
+Getting to know yourself better will help you choose a career that is suitable to your own personality, interests and skills.
+Having a better understanding of oneself will help not only in choosing the right career but will also equip one to make better decisions in other areas of life as well.
 So it is definitely time well spent!